What is pollination ? Sexual reproduction in plants

 Cheiropteriphily

 • It is pollination by bats .
-Tree like Anthocephalus Chinense, kigelia , Bauhinia are pollinated by the bats.
+Tree like Anthocephalus Chinense, kigelia , Bauhinia and night blooming plants are pollinated by the bats.

 • The bats visit on these plants to eat the parts of flowers or search of moths and pollinates these plants.